newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-eventlog/README.md

 ```

 - `apiVer`: API version to use for the Limits API request.
 If not present, it
-will use the version defined for the instance or the integration.
+will use the version defined for the instance.
 Optional.
 - `names`: List of limit names to report.
 Optional.

 The list of limits to report from the [Limits API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_limits.htm).